 All finite fields have pn elements where p is prime and n is an integer at least 1.
 Conversely, for every number of the form pn there is a field that size.
 Furthermore, all groups of a given size are isomorphic.
 The field with pn elements is sometimes called the Galois field with that many elements, written GF(pn).

 The Galois fields of order GF(p) are simply the integers mod p.
-For n > 1, the elements of GF(pn) are polynomials in n-1 variables with coefficients coming from GF(p).
+For n > 1, the elements of GF(pn) are polynomials of degree n-1 with coefficients coming from GF(p).
 You add polynomials as you’d expect, but multiplication is a little different.
 You pick an irreducible polynomial g(x) of degree n and define multiplication in GF(pn) to be the ordinary polynomial product except you take the remainder after dividing by g(x).
 If you chose a different irreducible polynomial g(x) you’ll get a different definition of multiplication and hence a different field, but all such fields will be isomorphic.

 Finite fields arise in applications, such as coding theory.
 Reed -Solomon codes, for example, are defined in terms of finite fields.
 Finite fields also arise in cryptography, for example in elliptic curves over finite fields.
 In many applications, p = 2.